-The Group has established, maintained and developed a business system under which product development, manufacturing, sales and after-sales services are conducted integrally by the Group companies both in domestic and international markets.
-This system is another important factor in supporting the operation of the Group as it enables the Group to make effective use of technological capabilities and know-how described in (i) and (ii) above at each stage of product development, manufacturing, sale and after-sales services, and to ensure flexibility of its business strategy, maximize business efficiency, and provide consistent services for customers.
+The Company has established, maintained and developed a business system under which product development, manufacturing, sales and after-sales services are conducted integrally by the Group companies both in domestic and international markets.
+Furthermore, based on the addition of Talaris's strengths in solution capabilities and maintenance support, particularly in the overseas markets, the Company has started to develop a new business system which can flexibly respond to the specific characteristics of the markets.

+This system is another important factor in supporting the operation of the Group as it enables the Group to make effective use of technological capabilities and know-how described in (i) and (ii) above to satisfy the specific characteristics of markets at each stage of product development, manufacturing, sale and after-sales services, and to ensure flexibility of its business strategy, maximize business efficiency, and provide consistent services for customers.